 Despite the relative infancy of the crowdfunding industry, Crowdcube has already delivered financial returns to investors; with a number of exits from businesses that have funded on Crowdcube.

-To date, there have been six positive exits for investors on Crowdcube:
+To date, there have been eight positive exits for investors on Crowdcube:

 - E-Car Club, the UK’s first entirely electric car-sharing club for businesses and communities, raised £100,000 from 63 investors on Crowdcube in 2013.
 In what was the first full equity crowdfunded exit, E-Car Club was acquired to Europcar, Europe’s leading car rental and mobility company in 2015.
 The sale delivered positive returns for investors.
 Read more.